SeanNesdoly/mosaicMPI/README.md

 ## 💭 Getting Help

-For questions arising during use of mosaicMPI, create and browse issues in the [GitHub "issues" tab](https://github.com/MorrissyLab/mosaicMPI/issues).
+For questions arising during use of `mosaicMPI`, create and browse issues in the [GitHub "issues" tab](https://github.com/MorrissyLab/mosaicMPI/issues).